Operation Feed Yourself: Legacy

-On May 6, 2017, President of the Ghana National Chamber of Commerce and Industry (NCCI) publicly suggested that the chamber consider reigniting Operation Feed Yourself a way to address food security issues as well as national employment levels.
+On May 6, 2017, the President of the Ghana National Chamber of Commerce and Industry (NCCI) publicly suggested that the chamber consider reigniting Operation Feed Yourself a way to address food security issues as well as national employment levels.
 One year later, on October 3, 2017, the Ministry of Food and Agriculture published a plan for the implementation of a new program titled Planting for Food and Jobs (PFJ), a program inspired by Operation Feed Yourself.

-Planting for Food and Jobs was created on a premise that foods such as maize, rice and sorghum are insufficiently produced in Ghana, producing losses in potential GDP help to the country.
-Solutions that the program puts forth include government subsidies of high quality seeds and fertilizers, education regarding effective farming practices and the strengthening of connections between farmers and potential buyers of crops both in the public and private spheres.
-The program will cost the government $717,548,101 USD over 4 years (2017-2020) and the structure is divided into a national, regional and district level.
+Planting for Food and Jobs was created on a premise that foods such as maize, rice and sorghum are insufficiently produced in Ghana.
+Solutions that the program puts forth include government subsidies of high-quality seeds and fertilizers, education regarding effective farming practices, and the strengthening of connections between farmers and potential buyers of crops in both the public and private spheres.
+The program will cost the government US$717,548,101 over 4 years (2017–2020) and the structure is divided into a national, regional and district level.